datajoint/element-deeplabcut/docs/src/concepts.md

 support multi-animal or multi-camera models.
 This Element does not offer any features for labeling training data.
 Users should to use native DeepLabCut tools for intitializing a project and labeling training data.

-+ See the [Element DeepLabCut documentation](https://elements.datajoint.org/description/deeplabcut/) for the background information and development timeline.

-+ For more information on the DataJoint Elements project, please visit https://elements.datajoint.org.
-This work is supported by the National Institutes of Health.